Punjab Bandh: Road, rail traffic remain disrupted; schools closed

 Protesters blocked roads at a few places including the Jalandhar-Delhi national highway causing huge traffic jams, officials said.

-The bandh call evoked good response in places like Jalandhar, Hoshiarpur, Phagwara and Kapurthala, where shops remained shut and educational institutions were ordered to be closed by authorities as a precautionary measure.
+The bandh call evoked a good response in places like Jalandhar, Hoshiarpur, Phagwara and Kapurthala, where shops remained shut and educational institutions were ordered to be closed by authorities as a precautionary measure.

 PSEB exams postponed